Contact our corporate or local offices directly.

 The domain-specific information resides in model files that have a predefined format, such as IBIS, MDL and CKT files.
 There is other information needed for the system to access that domain-specific information, such as the pin-mapping and net listing between the schematic symbol and the domain-specific model.
 This information is defined in a domain-specific model editor, which opens when a model is added or edited.
 As well as referencing the model file, it will also include any pin mapping or netlisting information required for that model kind.

-At the top of each model dialog, there is a Name field that must contain the name of the model file.
+At the top of each model dialog there is a Name field, which must contain the name of the model file.
 You can enter the name directly or use the Browse button to find it.
 At the bottom of the dialog, there is a text string that shows where that model was found.

 The software's ability to find the model is influenced by the setting that defines where it can look for models.
 This is the setting just below the model name.
 The label of this area of the dialog will change depending on the model type.
 The options range from Any, meaning search all available libraries for this model, to Integrated Library or Server, which indicates that the model can only be used from the specified integrated library or server.